This article has links to products and services we love, which we may make commission from.

 It’s a 12-hour tour, so be prepared for an early rise and late return with potentially another overnight stay in Oban.

-If visiting during summer, there is a high chance you will see puffins on Staffa, well worth our in our opinion!
+If you visit during summer, there is a high chance you will see puffins on Staffa.
+It is well worth the trip, in our opinion!

 Self-Drive Oban to Mull